Actify

 Picking a Location Too Far Away

-A 45-minute drive to a beautiful mountain retreat sounds great in the planning doc.
-In practice, it means 90 minutes of round-trip driving, people leaving early for school pickup, and frustration about time wasted.
-Stay within 20 minutes of the office for regular events.
-Save the remote locations for annual retreats.
+A 45-minute drive to a beautiful mountain retreat sounds great in planning.
+In practice: 90 minutes of round-trip driving, people leaving early for school pickup, frustration about wasted time.
+Stay within 20 minutes for regular events — save remote locations for annual retreats.

 Events more than 30 minutes from the office see 28% lower participation than events within 15 minutes — regardless of how exciting the location is.